Competition Overview

 For details of the prizes, visit this link.

-No, you can join as long as you are a full-time student in a secondary school in Singapore.
-Please refer to our Terms & Conditions for more details on the eligibility criteria.
+You can join as long as you are a full-time student in a secondary or international school in Singapore.
+For a list of eligible schools, please refer to this link.

 If you are already working on another school project or programme, you can submit the idea as long as the idea is original and has not previously been entered in other competitions or made available to the general public outside of your school.
 The objective of this competition is to inspire more solutions that can help solve issues that the local community is facing.